needo-global/bandlab-blog-api/README.md

 ## Test DEVELOPMENT API

-The test API is hosted on a domain.
-The domain is https://api.needo.com.au For example to create a post, make POST request https://api.needo.com.au/posts with a payload.
+The test API is hosted on a subdomain.
+The subdomain is https://api.needo.com.au (This is my personal domain where I hosted a website.
+Check it out @ https://needo.com.au)
+For example to create a post, make POST request https://api.needo.com.au/posts with a payload.
 No authorization is required at the moment (TODO)
 The POST payload is form data object with 'Image' file and 'Caption' string.